Gluten-Free Mixed Berry Muffins

 Refrigerator Storage: You can refrigerate them for up to a week, but the texture may firm up a bit.
 If you go this route, warm them slightly before serving for best results.

-Freezing instructions: These freeze shockingly well and reheat like a dream on busy mornings.
-Let muffins cool completely, then wrap each one in plastic wrap or foil.
-Place wrapped muffins in a freezer bag or airtight container.
-They’ll keep well for up to 3 months without losing flavor or texture.
+Freezing Instructions: These freeze well and reheat easily on busy mornings.
+Let muffins cool completely, then wrap each one in plastic wrap or foil and place in a freezer bag or airtight container.
+They keep well for up to 3 months.e.

 Half of a gluten free mixed berry muffin on a plate with a pat of melted butter on it with additional muffins and fresh berries on the plate.